imAcni/acn11/src/data/blog/roadmap.md

 Currently, I am continuing with module progression and completion on the website.
 However, it is on hiatus currently as my friends and I prep to compete in DEFcon ctf, which is the biggest cybersecurity competition and conference in the United States.

+# Journal Entry 13

+If I had to start over and do something differently, I would start by making a concrete schedule to track my progress and workload every day.
+By tracking my everyday progress I could manage my time and workload better across multiple days.

+Last week we qualified for Defcon CTF so a few members of the team get to fly out to Vegas for free and compete.
+As for my current goal I have not made any significant progress, but I am still working towards my alternative goal of completing another module before the school year ends.